sevignesh/unified-robot/README.md

 3. Pycharm or IntelliJ IDE

 ## Project Structure
-1. tests: Contains the robot API tests and reports for the application.
+1. tests: Contains the robot API tests for the application along with the reports.
 2. modules: Contains the custom step implementations using Python.

 ## Execution Instructions